azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 drwxrwsr-x 2 root terraform 4096 Mar 19 11:19 /terraform/
 ```

-Only members of the terraform group can create files in this /terraform folder and the setgid on the group ensures that all files will get terraform as the group.
-You may need to log back in to refl
+Only members of the new terraform group can create files in the /terraform folder.
+The setgid permission ensures that all new files will automatically be assigned terraform as the group rather than the user's default group.
+You may need to log back in to reflect the usermod change to the /etc/passwd file.

 ### SETUP: Test the Terraform flow